Agent-Bennette/ECSE211_T14_PROJECT/README.md

 Ji Ming Li<br/>
 Amine Mallek<br/>

-# Project Scope
+## Project Scope

 The objective of our project is to design a robot that is able to autonomously navigate a closed course and rescue a stranded vehicle.

+## Project Set-Up Instructions

-This repository contains the software implementation written and used to reach this objective.
+This repository contains the basic class structure